What is a loan agreement?

 The time period during which the amount is lent can be any you choose.
 There are no legal consequences if the term is long or short: no notices, no special registrations.

 We suggest that the repayment period is a specific time period, such as one year, rather than conditional on another event, such as a student loan application being accepted.
 The problem with a conditional event is that even if it is certain to happen, the two parties may not have the same expectations as to the timing at the outset.
+As obvious as it sounds, a fixed term loan is certain to meet the timing criteria to be repaid.

 There is no limit in law on the interest rate or the total interest amount that the lender may charge.
 It can be whatever the two parties agree.
 It could be fixed for the duration, or variable from one time period to another depending on another factor (such as a bank rate).
 It could be reduced for prompt payment.

-In our loan agreement templates we have optionally provided for a greater rate of interest if the debtor falls behind with regular repayments.
+In our loan agreement templates, we have optionally provided for a greater rate of interest if the debtor falls behind with regular repayments.

 Loan repayment options